teriyaki2109/photostereo/README.md

 The current implementation is a beta version I developed for testing.
 It is distributed for fun and education.

-It works with the following set of images: [pic.tar.gz] (see tonytung.org) Please, respect the privacy of the authors and do not re-distribute the materials.
+It works with the following set of images: pic.tar.gz (available at tonytung dot org) Please, respect the privacy of the authors and do not re-distribute the materials.
 A similar setup relying on photometric stereo using SVD was presented in [Schindler, 3DPVT08].